-However all contact with the media (press/television/radio) regarding 'sensitive' or 'confidential' issues should be made through the Head of Corporate Communications and Public Affairs.
+However all other contact with the media (press/television/radio) should be made through the Corporate Media Officer team.

-Examples of these circumstances may include a request to disclose information relating to a service user or commercially sensitive information.
-If an employee is in doubt he/she must contact his/her line manager or the Head of Corporate Communications and Public Affairs, Corporate Resources.
+If an employee is in doubt they must contact his/her line manager or the Head of Corporate Communications and Public Affairs, Corporate Resources.